Frequently Asked Questions

 A: Our specialist training and behaviour modification services are tailored to the needs of your dog in its own environment so a ‘one size fits all’ price list is not appropriate.
 Individual assessments are required, after which a bespoke programme is developed.
 You can be confident that your programme is fully itemised and costs transparent – we will take you through the schedule at every stage.

-- One-to-one dog training is available from £40, new clients are expected to book an initial 4 session programme at a cost of £160.
+- One-to-one dog training is available from £60.00, new clients are expected to book an initial 4 session programme at a cost of £240.00.
+However, there may be rare occasions where a single lesson is appropriate and in such cases costs will be quoted accordingly.

 - Puppy Development is a bespoke course delivered individually and may be breed specific, costs are variable.